KaganCanSit/microsoft-365-docs-pr.tr-TR/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 </Entity>
 ```

-Microsoft 365 iki genel doğrulama sağlar
+Microsoft 365 iki genel doğrulayıcı sağlar

-### <a name="checksum-validator"></a>Checksum geçerlileyicisi
+### <a name="checksum-validator"></a>Sağlama toplamı doğrulayıcısı

-Bu örnekte, ÇalışanKimliği için RegEx'i doğrulamak için çalışan kimliği için bir denetim numarası doğrulayıcı tanımlanır.
+Bu örnekte, Çalışan Kimliği için RegEx'i doğrulamak için çalışan kimliği için sağlama toplamı doğrulayıcısı tanımlanmıştır.

 ```xml
 <Validators id="EmployeeIDChecksumValidator">